Skip to content

 • Shortbread layer: I think shortbread often gets the short end of the stick.
 While we all crave brownies or cookies, we rarely admit craving a good shortbread cookie.
 Admittedly, that’s probably because the store-bought versions leave much to be desired.
 The one that makes the base for the Twix cookie bars, however, is pretty amazing–are you sensing a theme here? :)

 • Chocolate layer: Last, but certainly not least, a rich, melty chocolate makes up the top layer of the bar.
-Definitely one of the key ingredients!
+It’s definitely one of the key ingredients!

 How to Make Homemade Twix Bars

-While your shortbread is on the counter cooling, make your caramel sauce.
-Melt butter in a saucepan over medium heat, then stir in brown sugar, corn syrup, and sweetened condensed milk.
+• Make caramel sauce: Melt butter in a saucepan over medium heat, then stir in brown sugar, corn syrup, and sweetened condensed milk.
 Bring it all to a boil and cook for five minutes, stirring constantly.
+Remove from heat, allow to thicken, then pour over shortbread.
+Allow bars to cool so the caramel can firm.

 5 star review